groowlithe/Lasagna/README.md

 ## Usage

 When launched, Lasagna will automatically create all the folders needed for it to work.
+The first launch will be slow depending on how much titles you have, due to folders creation.

 * `/3ds/luma/titles/<titleid>`
 * `/3ds/Lasagna/LayeredFS/<titleid> <gamename>`